payw-org/jsoup-plus/README.md

 **Idea**

-There is no implement to get iframe's elements
+There is no implement to get iframe's elements.
 Jsoup focused on static html.
 For the elements loaded dynamically in runtime.
 So it is time-spending work to look reference and read document only for this small function.

 **Implementation**